-As the climate changes, Marylanders can expect an increased risk for extreme events such as drought, storms, flooding, and forest fires; more heat-related stress; the spread of vector-borne diseases, particularly from ticks and mosquitoes; and increased erosion and inundation of low-lying areas along the state's shoreline and coast (Maryland Department of the Environment, 2015).
+As the climate changes, Marylanders can expect an increased risk for extreme events such as drought, storms, flooding, and forest fires; more heat-related stress; the spread of vectorborne diseases, particularly from ticks and mosquitoes, and increased erosion and inundation of low-lying areas along the state's shoreline and coast (Maryland Department of the Environment, 2015).
 Large departures from typical conditions and extreme events, such as late frosts, drought, and wind storms, can damage or kill trees.
 The occurrence and severity of such extreme events associated with climate change are projected to increase.
 These indirect effects of climate on factors such as wildfires and insect outbreaks are likely to negatively impact forest production (Boesch, 2008).

-Forests make up 39% of Maryland land cover.
+Forests makeup 39% of Marvland land cover.
 Trees and forests serve as a carbon "sink", collecting and storing carbon from the air, and roughly half of a tree's mass is composed of carbon.
-In a year, they absorb 4.3 million metric tons of carbon dioxide equivalent (MMtCO2e) Urban trees and forests also emissions. contribute, and store an additional 2.2 MMtCO2e per year.
-Unfortunately, this is not enough to equal Maryland's emissions, which were 78.49 MMtCO2e in 2017..
+In a year, they absorb 4.3 million metric tons of carbon dioxide equivalent (MMtCO2e) emissions.
+Carbon sequestration can continue with harvested wood products, particularly durable categories such as lumber, flooring and paneling, cabinets, furniture, and others, contributions that can be captured with life-cycle carbon analysis.
+Urban trees and forests also contribute, and store an additional 2.2 MMtCO2e per year.
+Unfortunately, this is not enough to equal Maryland's emissions, which were 78.49 MMtCO2e in 2017.
 Planting forests in Maryland is one of ten "key strategies" under the state's updated Greenhouse Gas Reduction Act (GGRA) plan.
 It was estimated that planting roughly 43,000 acres of trees through afforestation and reforestation would reduce emissions by approximately 1.79 MMtCO2e from 2006 to 2020.
 The plan projects tree plantings to increase the forest carbon sink by 300,000 metric tons of CO2e per year by 2030.
 So far, Maryland programs, such as the Forest Conservation Act (FCA), 5-103 Reforestation law, Marylanders Plant Trees coupon program, and riparian buffer planting initiatives have been successful in planting over 36,000 acres of trees.